 “Medium” difficulty means that having at least some readers in each section will be very helpful; these pieces should be approachable for any auditioned choir or church choir, and for some unauditioned choirs.

 - Brian Bilston, the unofficial poet laureate of Twitter, has very kindly allowed me to set his poem “The Kindness of Strangers” to music.
 It’s written in memory of the bombings in London and Manchester (and set to music also with the tragedy at Grenfell in mind).
 It’s about 3 minutes long, for SATB (maximum divisi to SSAATBB, ideal if you’re a bit short on tenors).

 Download a sample score

 Download a sample score with piano reduction

 - New!
 A New Year Carol – SATB with a few bars of soprano divisi.
 Would make a good closer or encore for a concert near Christmas, or (ideally!) for a concert around the start of the year.
-Download the score and hear an audio demo. £20 for a PDF to print unlimited copies, or £1 per printed copy (plus postage if outside the UK).
+Download a sample score. £20 for a PDF to print unlimited copies, or £1 per printed copy (plus postage if outside the UK).

 - “Three Memories of Kurdistan” is a set of pieces from my #choirsagainstracism

 project, all available in SSAATTBB versions.
 Visit the page for more.
 You can hear “In Springtime” from this set below: